cwebbles/startup/README.md

 - **MongoDB Atlas** - I have a MongoDB Atlas database that stores user data.
 - **Endpoints for Data** - I have endpoints that receive user data and store it in the database and retrieve user data from the database.
 - **Stores Data in DB** - My application data is stored in a MongoDB database.

+## Login Deliverable
+I linked up users with their logs and allowed for login.

+- **User Registration** - The start page now allows for new users to register.
+- **Existing User** - The start page also allows for existing users to login and see their starlog.
+- **MongoDB** - I have a MongoDB database that stores users and their data.
+- **Restrict Functionality** - I have restricted functionality to only logged in users.
+When you try to go to another page it will redirect you to the login page if you are not logged in.
+(Frontend only.
+I'm pretty sure anyone can access the backend endpoints)